Set Current Location

 Situated on the Michaelsberg and overlooking the town of Sieburg, the Michaelsberg Abbey is a former Benedictine monastery belonging to the Subiaco Congregation, which is the largest congregation in the Benedictine Confederation.
 Founded in 1064 by Archbishop Anno II, the abbey succumbed to a fire in the 18th-century and was rebuilt to its current baroque building complex.
 In 1803, after the dissolution of the abbey, the building was used as an army barrack, a mental hospital and as a prison.
 In 1914, the abbey again fell under the care of the Benedictine convent during World War II.
 In 2010, the community voted to close the abbey due to its declining financial situation.
 Today the abbey is open to public visitations and can be explore on a guided tour or on your own.

 Set atop a hill and overlooking a river valley below, the 19th-century Schloss Drachenburg of Königswinter seems right out of a Grimm brothers' fairy tale.
-Constructed for a wealthy German broker who never managed to live there, the castle today is a popular tourist attraction with its stunning architecture, beautiful landscaped parks, breath-taking views and magnificently designed interiors.
-Ceilings adorned with hand painted frescoes, luxurious furniture and four poster beds fit for princesses decorate the interiors, helping visitors to imagine they have stepped into a fairytale.
+Constructed for a wealthy German broker who never managed to live there, the castle today is a popular tourist attraction with its stunning architecture, beautifully landscaped parks, breathtaking views and magnificently designed interiors.
+Ceilings adorned with hand-painted frescoes, luxurious furniture and four-poster beds fit for princesses decorate the interiors, helping visitors to imagine they have stepped into a fairytale.
 Visitors can explore the castle on their own or take a guided tour to learn a bit more about the history of the place.
 Open throughout the spring, summer, and fall months to visitors, the castle is also available to rent for private events.

-The Andernach Geyser is the world's highest cold water geyser, shooting pressurized geyser water 60 meters (196.85 feet) up into the air!
+The Andernach Geyser is the world's highest cold-water geyser, shooting pressurized geyser water 196.85 feet (60 meters) up into the air.
 Stop by the Geyser Center where you can see multimedia shows and explore interactive displays to learn about the natural process of geyser formation.
 Next, hop on the center's boat for a short ride to the Namedyer Werth peninsula, which is the site of a forest on the banks of the River Rhine, and is home to many endangered species of birds as well as being the location of this unique geyser.
 Watch the impressive eruption then head back to the visitor's center on the center's boat.
-There are only four times that the boats go out throughout the day, so be sure to check ahead to find out when the boats will be shipping off.
+There are only four times that the boats go out throughout the day, so be sure to check ahead to find out when the boats will be shipped off.